Evaluating and Calibrating LLM Confidence on Questions with Multiple Correct Answers: Results and Analysis

 \subsection{Calibration Degrades on Mixed Questions with Varying Answer Counts}

-To evaluate exisiting methods in a more realistic scenario where questions can have different numbers of valid answers, we mix the questions and examine overall calibration performance for each domain.
+To evaluate existing methods in a more realistic scenario where questions can have different numbers of valid answers, we mix the questions and examine overall calibration performance for each domain.
 AUROC results are illustrated in Figure~\ref{fig:auroc-llama-3p1-70b}.
 We observe a \textit{consistent downward trend in AUROC as questions become more heterogeneous in the number of correct answers for most of the methods}.
 This stems from the misalignment between rising accuracy and declining confidence estimates. \looseness=-1

-Compared to double-turn methods, single-turn methods typically exhibit stronger calibration performance except for verbalized approaches due to models’ inherent overconfidence~\citep{Kadavath2022Know, lin2022truthfulqa}.
-As we expected in Section~\S~\ref{sec:experiment_setup} show greater sensitivity to fluctuations in the number of valid answers.
-This is because they directly use the generation distribution to measure confidence while double-turn methods rely on the model’s post-hoc judgement.
+\paragraph{Single-turn methods are more sensitive to the number of answers.} Compared with double-turn methods, single-turn methods typically exhibit stronger calibration performance, except for verbalized approaches, due to models' inherent overconfidence~\citep{kadavath2022language}.
+However, their confidence scores are more sensitive to variations in the number of valid answers, leading to a faster degradation in calibration performance as the answer space diversifies.
+By contrast, double-turn methods are more stable across answer-count settings because they decouple confidence estimation from answer generation and rely on a post-hoc judge to verify answers; however, their overall calibration performance remains relatively limited.
+A detailed analysis is provided in~\S~\ref{app:method-analysis}.